high-intelligence/high-intelligence.github.io/_pages/home.md

 Applying machine learning and deep learning to extract insights from large-scale language and data resources.

 **Data-driven Social Impact**
-Leveraging data intelligence to address challenges in communication, education, and society.
+Leveraging data intelligence to address challenges in communication, education, and society..

 <br>